JackHast/Module_11_Challenge/README.md

 containing mars related news and data and to perform some elementary analysis.

 The analysis is done in two separate jupyter notebooks, 'part_1_mars_news.ipynb', and 'part_2_mars_weather.ipynb'.
 The first notebook uses beautiful soup and chromedriver to retrieve the title and preview of all articles on the webpage above.
 The second notebook retrieves data from a table from the second webpage above and performs some basic analysis, namely, we calculate the average monthly minimum temperature and the average monthly atmospheric pressure.
+In the last notebook the data retrieved from the website is also exported as a csv file 'date.csv' contained in this repository.

 # Installations